John Dewey biography, quotes and books

 Together with his colleagues George Herbert Mead and James Hayden Tufts, he made an attempt to reform psychology.
 Student James Rowland Angell also joined the company.
 John Dewey took a position at the newly established University of Chicago in 1894.

 Along with Hayden Tufts, George Mead and James Angell, he formed the “Chicago Group” of psychology.
-In the same year, Dewey founded an elementary school: the University Elementary School.
+In the same year, John Dewey founded an elementary school: the University Elementary School.
 His wife Harriet became principal of the school.
 Dewey’s main reason for starting the elementary school was that it allowed him to test his theories on education.

 Two years later he founded a second school, the University of Chicago Laboratory School, a progressive school that taught toddlers and young adults.
 It was also during this period that he published one of his first groundbreaking publications, called Functional Psychology.
 In 1899 another publication appeared, ‘The School and Society: Being Three Lectures‘.